-Drunk With A Pen is available to buy for £3 a copy.
+Drunk With A Pen is available to buy for £5 a copy from live shows.

 All profits from Drunk with a Pen are donated to charities in Brighton & Hove.
 Each book costs about £2 to produce and print - any surplus is donated.

 Stay tuned here and on the Facebook page for updates and details.Clock Tower Sanctuary

 Drunk With A Pen is proud to support the Clock Tower Sanctuary, helping homeless young people in Brighton & Hove.
 The vast majority of proceeds go to this most excellent organisation.